Leonardo-Boss/suckless-site/suckless.org/index.md

 2018-05-27
 ----------
-Scheduled maintainance on Friday 1 and Saturday 2 of June 2018.
-Migration to the new server will happen on these days.
+There will be a scheduled server maintenance next Friday and Saturday, 2018-06-(01-02).
-The git repositories and mailinglist will be frozen on the old (now current) server.
+The migration to the new server will happen on these days and the git repositories and mailing list will be frozen on the old (now current) server.

 2018-04-11
 ----------